Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Introduction

 In this series we adopt a more modern approach to coloring graphs on surfaces, following the seminal work of Thomassen~\cite{Tho5torus,ThoCritical,thom-surf}.
 The basic premise is that while Heawood's formula is best possible for all surfaces except the Klein bottle, only relatively few graphs attain the bound or even come close.
 To make this assertion more precise let us recall that a graph $G$ is called {\em $k$-critical}, where $k\ge1$ is an integer, if every proper subgraph of $G$ is $(k-1)$-colorable, but $G$ itself is not.
 It follows easily from Euler's formula that if $\Sigma$ is a fixed surface, and $G$ is a sufficiently big graph drawn in $\Sigma$, then $G$ has a vertex of degree at most six.
 It follows that for every $k\ge8$ the graph $G$ is not $k$-critical, and hence there are only finitely many $k$-critical graphs that can be drawn in $\Sigma$.
 It is not too hard to extend this result to $k=7$.
 In fact, it can be extended to $k=6$ by the following deep theorem of Thomassen~\cite{ThoCritical}.

 \begin{theorem} \mylabel{thm:thomcrit} For every surface $\Sigma$ there are only finitely many $6$-critical graphs that can be drawn in $\Sigma$. \end{theorem}

 The lists of $6$-critical graphs are explicitly known for the projective plane~\cite{AlbHut}, the torus~\cite{Tho5torus} and the Klein bottle~\cite{ChePosStrThoYer,KawKraKynLid}.
 An immediate consequence is that for every surface $\Sigma$ there is a polynomial-time (in fact, linear-time) algorithm to test whether an input graph drawn in $\Sigma$ is $5$-colorable.
 Theorem~\ref{thm:thomcrit} does not hold for $5$-critical graphs, because of an elegant construction of Fisk~\cite{Fis}.
 For $3$-colorability an algorithm as above does not exist, unless $P=NP$, because testing $3$-colorability is NP-hard even for planar graphs~\cite{GarJoh}.
-It is an open problem whether there is an algorithm for testing $4$-colorability of graphs in $\Sigma$ when $\Sigma$ is a fixed non-planar surface.
+It is an open problem whether there is a polynomial-time algorithm for testing $4$-colorability of graphs in $\Sigma$ when $\Sigma$ is a fixed surface other than \rt{the} sphere.
 The techniques currently available do not give much hope for a positive resolution in the near future.

 How about triangle-free graphs?
 Similarly as above, if $G$ is a sufficiently large triangle-free graph in a fixed surface $\Sigma$, then $G$ has a vertex of degree at most four.
 Thus $G$ is not $6$-critical, and the argument can be strengthened to show that $G$ is not $5$-critical.
 Thus for a fixed integer $k\ge4$ testing $k$-colorability of triangle-free graphs drawn in a fixed surface can be done in linear time, as before.
 That brings us to testing $3$-colorability of triangle-free graphs in a fixed surface, the subject of this series of papers.
 The question has been raised by Gimbel and Thomassen~\cite{gimbel} and we resolve it later in this series, after we develop some necessary theory.